hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 ### Task

 > Playbooks exist to run **tasks**.
-> Tasks combine an action (a module and its arguments) with a name
-> and optionally some other keywords (like looping directives).
-> Handlers are also tasks, but they are a special kind of task
-> that do not run unless they are notified by name
-> when a task reports an underlying change on a remote system.

 The units of action in Ansible.
 You can execute a single task once with an ad-hoc command.